-- 8.62.2 A held ball is called and according to the possession arrow, Team A is awarded a throw-in.
+- 8.62.2 A held ball is called and according to the possession arrow, Team A is awarded a throwin.
 How do you sanction calls when prior to the throw-in:

 - a) A2 commits a one-meter foul?

 - b) B1 commits a one-meter foul?

 - a) Team B is awarded a throw-in because of A2's violation, and Team B gets the next possession. - b) B1 is charged with a foul and is placed in the penalty box.
-Team A is awarded a throw-in and Team B gets the next possession. - 8.62.3 On the opening tip-off, center A3 taps the ball out of bounds.
-How should the referee handle the situation? - a) The referee declares the tip-off void and restarts the tip-off. - Team B is awarded a throw-in and Team A receives the first possession in the alternating process.
+Team A is awarded a throw-in and Team B gets the next possession. - 8.62.3 On the opening tip-off, centre A3 taps the ball out of bounds.
+How should the referee handle the situation? - a) The referee declares the tip-off void and restarts the tip-off. - b) Team B is awarded a throw-in and Team A receives the first possession in the alternating process.

 - a) Incorrect.
 The tip-off is re-done only when it is not clear who committed this violation. - b) Correct.
 The team not gaining possession on a tip-off shall start the alternating process.
-The inbound should occur at the sideline opposite the scoring table, in the backcourt and nearest to the centerline. - 8.62.4 On the opening tip-off, center A3 taps the ball out of bounds.
-The referee declares the tip-off void and restarts the tip-off.
-The game clock is reset to 8:00.
+The inbound should occur at the sideline opposite the scoring table at the location the ball went out of bounds.

+8.62.4 On the opening tip-off, the ball is tapped out of bounds.
+The referee declares the tip-off void as it can't be determined which player tipped the ball out of bounds.
+The referee restarts the tip-off, and the game clock is reset to 8:00.
 Is this correct?